uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## When I try to log in with ssh, nothing happens when I type my password!
 When you type your passaword, the ssh program does not echo your typing or move your cursor.
 This is normal behavior.

+## When I try to run firefox on rivanna, the following message shows up: "Firefox is already running, but is not responding.
+To open a new window, you must first close the existing Firefox process, or restart your system."
+What can I do?

+From your home directory on Rivanna, run the commands: rm -rf ~/.mozilla/firefox/*.default/.parentlock

+rm -rf ~/.mozilla/firefox/*.default/lock
 - - -

 # Allocations